-Regarding the merits of Mr E's complaint, Westerby said that despite repeated requests, we hadn't provided it with the information it thought we should provide regarding the enquiries made of the FCA and its response.
+Regarding the merits of Mrs E's complaint, Westerby said that despite repeated requests, we hadn't provided it with the information it thought we should provide regarding the enquiries made of the FCA and its response.
 Therefore, Westerby hadn't had the opportunity to make further submissions on this point.
-Westerby also asked for a copy of the email our Service sent to Mr E on 22 February 2019, as its copy was incomplete.
+Westerby also asked for a copy of the email our Service sent to Mrs E's husband (Mr E) on 22 February 2019, as its copy was incomplete.
 I provided this to Westerby, with an explanation that it wasn't an email I'd relied on in reaching my conclusions.
 Westerby didn't provide anything further for me to consider.